 Genetec, a leading provider of open-architecture security and public safety solutions, said it has the ability to address the Middle East region's increasing demand for state-of-the-art and highly advanced video analytics and surveillance systems.

-The company's confident comes following a recent industry report from 6Wresearch, a leading IT market research firm, forecasting that the UAE video surveillance segment is poised to reach $200 million in the next four years-with the Middle East segment soaring to $1.8 Billion in 2021, said a statement from the company.
+The company's confidence comes following a recent industry report from 6Wresearch, a leading IT market research firm, forecasting that the UAE video surveillance Market segment is poised to reach $200 million in the next four years-with the Middle East segment soaring to $1.8 Billion in 2021, said a statement from the company.

-In a related report from Research & Markets, the global video surveillance industry is predicted to grow at a compounded annual growth rate (CAGR) or 11.87 per cent from 2016 to 2021-reaching a total market size of $48.69 billion.
+In a related report from Research & Markets, the global video surveillance industry is predicted to grow at a compounded annual growth rate (CAGR) or 11.87 percent from 2016 to 2021-reaching a total market size of $48.69 billion.

-One particular area of the report-the IP video surveillance segment-has demonstrated aggressive growth over the last few months and has started to outperform the analog video surveillance segment.
+One particular area of the report-the the IP video surveillance segment-has demonstrated aggressive growth over the last few months and has started to outperform the analog video surveillance segment.

-Firas Jadalla, regional director - Middle East and Africa (MEA), Genetec, said: "We are more committed than ever to deliver the best technology that addresses the continuous growth and demand for enterprise-grade, unified physical IP security solutions in the region, largely driven by key factors like the growing construction market, rising security concerns and increased IT spending."
+Firas Jadalla, regional director - the Middle East and Africa (MEA), Genetec, said: "We are more committed than ever to deliver the best technology that addresses the continuous growth and demand for enterprise-grade, unified physical IP security solutions in the region, largely driven by key factors like the growing construction market, rising security concerns and increased IT spending."

-"Middle East countries like the UAE, Saudi Arabia and Qatar hold a majority of the revenues for the video surveillance segment and are now taking the lead in upgrading to and adopting IP-based surveillance systems," he said.
+"Middle East countries like the UAE, Saudi Arabia, and Qatar hold a majority of the revenues for the video surveillance segment and are now taking the lead in upgrading to and adopting IP-based surveillance systems," he said.

 Jadalla added: "Our company's products have been built on an open architecture, based on a design that aims to leverage the maximum benefits of network technology."

-"This allows customers to choose from a diverse portfolio of edge devices and third party systems, which in turn, provides them with the unsurpassed flexibility of allowing the system to further evolve and grow alongside the needs of customers," he concluded.
+"This allows customers to choose from a diverse portfolio of edge devices and third-party systems, which in turn, provides them with the unsurpassed flexibility of allowing the system to further evolve and grow alongside the needs of customers," he concluded.

 The company recently launched Genetec Retail Sense, a unique retail analytics solution designed to help retailers measure offline conversion, understand long-term traffic and engagement trends and collect powerful analytic data using the cameras they already have in place to transform existing video surveillance content into powerful consumer insights, said a statement.